airlock/iam-helm-charts/charts/README.md

 # Description
-This folder contains the Helm charts needed to deploy Airlock IAM together with Airlock Microgateway 4.0 and above.
+This folder contains the Helm charts needed to deploy Airlock IAM together with Airlock Microgateway.

 Each folder contains charts tailored towards a specific version of Airlock IAM.